awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

       kubectl delete -f https://raw.githubusercontent.com/kubernetes-sigs/aws-alb-ingress-controller/v1.1.8/docs/examples/rbac-role.yaml
       ```

-   1. Add the following IAM policy to the IAM role created in step 3\.
+   1. Add the following IAM policy to the IAM role created in a [previous step](#lbc-create-role)\.
 The policy allows the AWS Load Balancer Controller access to the resources that were created by the ALB Ingress Controller for Kubernetes\.

       1. Download the IAM policy\.
 You can also [view the policy](https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/main/docs/install/iam_policy_v1_to_v2_additional.json)\.